 If you’re looking for some great finger food for your next game-day celebration, our bourbon-glazed baby back ribs are a deliciously good choice.

-A simple wet rub made with with bourbon, sugar and spices coats the ribs before they’re slow-roasted in the oven for a couple of hours.
+A simple wet rub made with bourbon, sugar, and spices coats the ribs before they’re slow-roasted in the oven for a couple of hours.

 Once they’re fall-off-the-bone tender, they’re finished with a homemade bourbon-spiked glaze (recipe included) and caramelized under the broiler.Print